(from an online student summer 2015 omg I have great students!!!)

 I felt bad for not stopping when I first saw him.
 I was also angry because many people had passed by in their cars without even noticing the young boy and his bike.
 I phoned my mom and asked if I could bring a friend over for a late lunch, she said it was okay.
 After lunch, my uncle Bert came over to have a look at the bike.
 He is quite a handyman and repaired the bike within no time.
 I drove him back to his place.
 For a boy his age, he was really grateful in a composed kind of way, but I could tell that what I had done had an impact on him.
 Later that week I had a talk with the manager at Food for Thought and recounted the boys situation.
 She agreed that the situation was sad, and something had to be done.
 Unfortunately, It was the organization’s policy not to drop food off at the beneficiary’s home.
 I offered to do the delivery on my own if the organization would donate the food.
 She agreed to this and for two months I drove to his home every three days with enough food to sustain the whole family between my visits.
 I did this for two months till the mom got a good job and could afford to take care of him and his brothers.

 In conclusion, by volunteering at Food for Thought, I was able to step out of my world and experience life from other people’s perspective.
 Furthermore, the experience with the boy made me gain a clear understanding of life and its dynamics because I got to appreciate what I have vis-à-vis what others needed.
 Volunteering motivates people to consider others and become compassionate.
 Once you see how your contribution has made an impact in other people’s lives, this tends to contribute to one’s personal growth in terms of self-confidence, self-fulfillment, and self-esteem which definitely enhanced by the volunteering experiences.
 Honestly, I don’t intend to stop volunteering any time soon.
 Ralf Waldo Emerson once stated that the purpose of life is not to be happy.
+It is to be useful, to be compassionate, and to have it make some difference that you have lived and lived well.
 I will continue working with various organizations that seek to make this world a better place for everyone.
 The little time I give can hardly be compared to what I have gained from the volunteering experience.
-It is to be useful, to be compassionate, and to have it make some difference that you have lived and lived well.